 The plaintiff alleges the following relevant facts, which the Court assumes to be true.
-The plaintiff was hired as a police officer in November of 2005.
-(Petition ¶ 7.)
-After graduating from the academy and completing his field training, the plaintiff was
+On or about April 15, 2016, the plaintiff was employed as a patrol officer.
+(Petition returned to the station, where he encountered other officers in the break room.
+(Id.)